ojobatcreative/AirBnB_clone/README.md

 # Storage

-Persistency is really important for a web application.
-It means: every time your program is executed, it starts with all objects previously created from another execution.
-Without persistency, all the work done in a previous execution won’t be saved and will be gone.
+It is imperative that a web application be persistent.
+This implies that every time your program runs, all of the objects from a previous run are loaded into memory.
+All of the work completed in an earlier execution will not be preserved and will be lost without persistence.

-In this project, you will manipulate 2 types of storage: file and database.
-For the moment, you will focus on file.
+You will work with both file and database storage in this project.
+You will concentrate on file for the time being.

-Why separate “storage management” from “model”?
-It’s to make your models modular and independent.
-With this architecture, you can easily replace your storage system without re-coding everything everywhere.
+Why are "model" and "storage management" different?
+The goal is to create autonomous and modular models.
+With this architecture, changing your storage system is simple and doesn't require rewriting any code.

-You will always use class attributes for any object.
-Why not instance attributes?
-For 3 reasons:
+For every object, you will always use the class attributes.
+As opposed to instance attributes, why not?
+For three reasons:

   - Provide easy class description: everybody will be able to see quickly what a model should contain (which attributes, etc…)
   - Provide default value of any attribute